Mick Tucker: Drum kit

-The drum sticks he used from the early 80′s were the Promark American Hickory 419.
+The drum sticks he used from the early 80s were the Promark American Hickory 419.
 Tucker had his sticks printed with the Sweet logo and his autograph.

 Drum solos

 Tucker was able to improvise tirelessly and played a seemingly never-ending flow of creative solos.
 He began and ended his drum solos with his rendition of Elmer Bernstein's theme from the 1955 film The Man With the Golden Arm.